 -

-Project Assignment → Projects
+Projects → Project Assignment

-- Type: Many-to-One
+- Type: One-to-Many

 - Field on Assignment: “Project”